ctfrancia/cc/README.md

 ## Instructions

-For the coding challenge it is going to be a very short one.
+The coding challenge it is going to be a very short one.

 Creating a full stack application we would like a you to create a fun application that makes a get request to the Chuck Norris API (http:*//api.icndb.com/jokes/random*) and based on the joke add it to your favorites, as well as the ability to remove it.
 How you design it and organize it is up to you but these are the requirements that must be fulfilled:
 - Click a button that shows a joke